 2-The level presented represents the 90th percentile of the 10 sites tested.
 The action level for lead was exceeded at 1 of the 10 sites tested.
+Lead was not exceeded at any site

-3- Distribution system sample ^{4.} Two Sample sites analyzed

-(A)= Valhalla Well Supply

-(B)= North Broadway / Kensico Supply
+3- Distribution system sample 4.
+Two Sample sites analyzed (A)= Valhalla Well Supply (B)= North Broadway / Kensico Supply